Community Benefit

 We have been nationally recognized for our community outreach initiatives, including the UC San Diego Health High School Sponsorship Academy, Student-Run Health Clinics and Screenings, Health Careers Opportunity Program and various LGBTQ initiatives.

-Benefits to the Community in 2021
+Benefits to the Community in 2024

-In the fiscal year 2021, UC San Diego Health provided more than $599 million in community benefit programs and services, including:
+In the fiscal year 2024, UC San Diego Health provided more than $717 million in community benefit programs and services, including:

-Government-Sponsored Care Shortfalls and Uncompensated Charity Care – $551 million
+Government-Sponsored Care Shortfalls and Uncompensated Charity Care – $659 million

-Unpaid cost of Medicare, Medi-Cal, indigent care programs, State Children’s Health Insurance Programs and other safety net programs, as well as uncompensated charity care and in-kind contributions.
+Unpaid cost of Medicare, Medi-Cal, indigent care programs, State Children’s Health Insurance Programs and other safety net programs, as well as uncompensated charity care and in-kind contributions

-Education of Health Professionals – $47 million
+Education of Health Professionals – $54 million

-Encompasses the costs of teaching physicians, nurses and students, as well as scholarships and funding for education
+Direct costs of teaching physicians, nurses and students, as well as scholarships and funding for education

-The Offset of Insurance Plan Shortfalls – $1 million
+The Offset of Insurance Plan Shortfalls – $4 million

 UC San Diego Health Community Health Needs Assessment and Implementation Strategy